 \subsubsection{Layers Order}

-A convolution block in a CNN consists of convolution, BatchNorm, Activation and Pool.
-BNNs achieve better performance if the order of the layers is as follows: BatchNorm, Binary Activation, Binary convolution and Pool \cite{rastegari2016xnor}.
+a convolutional block in a CNN consists of convolution, BatchNorm, activation and pool.
+BNNs achieve better performance if the order of the layers is as follows: BatchNorm, binary activation, convolution and pool \cite{rastegari2016xnor}.
 This layer arrangement has a two-fold purpose.
 First, it allows for pooling from real values before binarization.
-Otherwise, the result would be a tensor dense in 'ones' which is proven to affect the accuracy of a BNN negatively \cite{alizadeh2018a}.
+Otherwise, the result would be a tensor dense in 'ones' which is proven to negatively affect the accuracy of a BNN \cite{alizadeh2018a}.
 Second, BatchNorm can replace bias as it works as a threshold for the subsequent layer \cite{Sari2019HowDB,simons2019review}.
-As bias parameters cannot be binarized, not using them reduces the memory and the number of 32-bit MACs in binary networks.
+As bias parameters cannot be binarized, not using them reduces the memory and the number of full-precision MACs in binary networks.
 The BNNs implemented for this work do not use bias but use BatchNorm modules instead.

-In the rest of this paper, the term convolution block implies the presence of BatchNorm in the proper position as shown in Figure \ref{fig:batchnorm_order}.
+In the rest of this paper, the term convolutional block implies the presence of BatchNorm in the proper position as shown in Fig. \ref{fig:batchnorm_order}.

-\subsubsection{First Layer input}
+\subsubsection{First Layer Input}

-Full precision inputs are recommended to improve a model's precision \cite{hubara2017quantized} and do not increase the model size since the weights are binary.
-Accordingly with this consideration, the binary networks presented in this work have the first convolution layer directly connected to the input image with no binary activation and BatchNorm placed in the middle.
+full-precision inputs are recommended to improve a binary model's accuracy \cite{hubara2017quantized}.
+The model size is unaffected since the weights are binary and the impact of computational speed is acceptable when the convolution filters is few compared to the deeper layers.
+Accordingly with this consideration, the binary networks presented in this work have the first convolutional layer directly connected to the input image with no binary activation and BatchNorm placed in the middle.